-You can create a Q & A interview, feature article, biography or simply a “Getting to know____” to create a more humanized feel to your newsletter.
+You can create a Q & A interview, feature article, biography or simply a “Getting to know____” to create a more humanized feel to your food truck newsletter.

 As mentioned previously, give your readers a reason to not only read your article, but also go a step beyond.
-For example, if customers sign up for an e-newsletter, they will receive 5% off their next visit or a free meal on their birthday.
+For example, if customers sign up for a your food truck newsletter, they will receive 5% off their next visit or a free meal on their birthday.

-Add a hidden code to bring to your food truck for an exclusive deal only offered to those who read the newsletter.
+Add a hidden code to bring to your food truck for an exclusive deal only offered to those who read your food truck newsletter.

-Customers love to be informed and feel as if they are a part of your family; therefore, the main purpose of your newsletter is to engage with your customers in a different way, while still leveraging it as a marketing ploy.
-Newsletters are a fairly cost-effective and unique way to communicate with employees and customers alike.
+Customers love to be informed and feel as if they are a part of your family; therefore, the main purpose of your food truck newsletter is to engage with your customers in a different way, while still leveraging it as a marketing ploy.
+A food truck newsletter is a cost-effective and unique way to communicate with customers.

 Do you have anything else to add to this list that you include in your food truck newsletter?
 Share your thoughts on this topic in the comment section, our food truck forum or social media.
 Twitter | Facebook